thanpolas/Practice/Node.js.md

 ### General Layout

-These rules only apply to Node modules.
-Each module should have the following structure:
+Each Node.js module should have the following structure:

-Lines must not exceed 80 columns in any file.
+1. Lines must not exceed 80 columns.
 Exceptions are markdown and markup files.

-1. The `@fileOverview` tag with a general description about what this module is about.
+1. The `@fileoverview` tag at the top of the module, with a general description about what this module is about.
 1. The module dependencies as described in [Module Dependencies](#modules).
-1. Declare anything that is local to the module.
 1. Use only `module.exports` as a way of exporting, before any code.
 Beyond this point everything is attached to the exported object.
 1. Declare all static properties, functions, constants or enums right after the export statement.
 1. Declare all public / exported methods